rdepew/SeriousApp/README.md

 # SeriousApp
-A serious app build using Corona SDK game development system
+A serious app build using Corona SDK game development system, normally used for building games.